qiskit-community/qiskit-experiments/docs/tutorials/data_processing.rst

         amplitudes=np.linspace(-0.1, 0.1, 21)
     )

-We now run the rabi experiment twice, once with level 1 data and once with level 2 data.
+We now run the Rabi experiment twice, once with level 1 data

+and once with level 2 data.
 Here, we manually configure two data processors but note that typically you do not need to do this yourself.
 We begin with single-shot IQ data.